gian-s/CNN-for-COVID-19-X-Rays/README.md

 ## About
 Image Classification for Covid-19 X-rays.
-Normal, Pnueumonaia Dataset taken from https://github.com/EXJUSTICE/COVID19_Detection_Transfer_Learning_VGG16
+Normal, Pnueumonaia Dataset taken from https://github.com/EXJUSTICE/COVID19_Detection_Transfer_Learning_VGG16 Project Completed during Fall 2020 for CS 440: Introduction to Artificial Intelligence at Boston University

 ## Setup
 Use Pip or Conda to install packages in the requirements.txt file